 Onleilove (pronounced Onlylove) Alston was born and raised in East New York, Brooklyn.
 When she was 10, she felt led to pray and read the Bible though she was not raised in the church.
 Four years later she walked into a local National Baptist Church where she had a life-altering conversion experience.
 This conversion not only saved her soul, but her life from the effects of poverty.

-Currently, she is the interim executive director at Faith in New York, a member of the PICO National Network.
+Currently, she is the Executive Director at Faith in New York, a member of the PICO National Network.
 Onleilove is also a workshop facilitator, speaker, and writer.

 After receiving her bachelor’s degree in Human Development and African-American studies from Penn State University, she completed a year of service with AmeriCorps Public Allies New York.
 In 2011, she received her Master of Divinity and Master of Social Work degrees from Union Theological Seminary and Columbia University School of Social Work, respectively.